geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * *Delete* the current trace through the <img src="../img/button/delete_button.jpg" class="ms-docbutton"/> button

-Once the graph type has been chosen, the user can customize the trace with the following options:
+Once the chart type is chosen, it is possible to set up the trace with the following options:

 * **Trace data**
 * **Trace style**